Word Accessibility

 - Keep tables simple, with column headers in the first row and row headers in the first column.

-- Don't merge cells or use blank rows, columns, or cells to control table appearance; adjust border styles and/or cell margins instead.
+- Don't merge cells or use blank cells for spacing; adjust border styles and/or cell margins instead.

 - When pasting a table from Excel, paste it as a table rather than an image, link, or object.